 This paper aims to provide a comprehensive overview of the correlation between LH and testosterone in male R. leschenaulti, utilizing earlier literature to contextualize findings within broader mammalian reproductive physiology.

-This paper aims to provide a comprehensive overview of the correlation between LH and testosterone in male R. leschenaulti, utilizing earlier literature to contextualize findings within broader mammalian reproductive physiology.

 MATERIALS AND METHODS:

 Breeding Habits

 The Indian fruit bat, Rousettus leschenaulti shows a peculiar breeding cycle.
-Adult males show double peaks in their testicular weight corresponding to the two pregnancy cycles of the female.
+Adult males show double peaks in their testicular weight corresponding to the two annual estral cycles of the female.
 The first peak occurs during October-November and the second during February-March (Gopalakrishna and Choudhary, 1977).

 Collection of animals

-The specimens of Rousettus leschenaulti were collected with the help of mist net placed at the entrance of an underground mine of Mansar / Kandri near Nagpur, Maharashtra (20°92"N 78°95"E).
+Specimens of Rousettus leschenaulti were collected with the help of mist net placed at the entrance of an underground mine of Mansar / Kandri near Nagpur, Maharashtra (20°92"N 78°95"E).
 Time of collection, body mass, wing span, length of forearm and other salient features of each specimen were maintained in the field diary.
 The size of testes were estimated by palpating the longest axis of the testis and measuring this distance with callipers, similarly the width was also measured and then each male was transferred to an individual comfortable cage.
 These traps were transported to the RTM Nagpur University Laboratory.
 Minimum noise, human exposure and handling were employed to minimize capture stress and excitement.
 For each sampling, three bats were used.

 Blood sampling